dentarg/auth0-blog/_posts/2018-03-02-open-auth-standards-psd2.markdown

 Let's take a look at how banking will work under PSD2.

-{% include tweet_quote.html quote_text="Banks need to meet the stringest standards to protect customers when using new APIs, learn about the European PSD2 initiative." %}
+{% include tweet_quote.html quote_text="Banks need to meet the strongest standards to protect customers when using new APIs, learn about the European PSD2 initiative." %}

 ---